Meriam Bellina

 Ellisa Meriam Bellina Maria Bamboe (born 10 April 1965), or better known by her stage name as Meriam Bellina, is an Indonesian actress who has won three Citra Awards and acted in more than 50 films.
 Born and raised in Bandung, she dropped out of senior high school to begin a career as a model and actress.
 By the mid-1980s she was recognised as a "sex bomb" and "fantasy girl".
 During the 1990s she focused mostly on television series, but she has produced several feature films since 2007.
+She is known to have mixed Austrian and Bugis Bone blood.